bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # ram : ram

-Returns a ram object for inspecting the properties of Random Access Memory installed on the machine.
-See ram.
+Returns a ram object for inspecting the properties of random access memory installed on the machine.

 # random access memory : ram

-Same as above.
+Returns a ram object for inspecting the properties of random access memory installed on the machine.

 # realtime priority : priority class